Scrawach/asteroidecs/README.md

 All control logic is encapsulated in a class [UnityInput](/src/Asteroidecs/Assets/CodeBase/Engine/Services/UnityInput.cs).

 # Architecture
 An important issue is how the core logic communicates with the engine's external logic.
 For dependency inversion uses interfaces within the core assembly referenced by the engine assembly.
 Thus, the core assembly does not know anything about the game engine used.
-ECS dictates a flat architecture, there is nothing special in core.
+ECS dictates a flat architecture, there is nothing special in core assembly.

-Game engine (Unity) interacts with ECS core via [MonoLinks](/src/Asteroidecs/Assets/CodeBase/Engine/MonoLinks/Base/MonoLink.cs).
+In engine assembly, game engine (Unity) interacts with ECS core via [MonoLinks](/src/Asteroidecs/Assets/CodeBase/Engine/MonoLinks/Base/MonoLink.cs).

 ## Entry Point
 The game starts without an initial scene, instead using a pure C# class with the [RuntimeInitializeOnLoadMethod](https://docs.unity3d.com/ScriptReference/RuntimeInitializeOnLoadMethodAttribute.html) attribute.
 This is default main method imitation from pure C#.
 Resource management uses Addressables to load resources from the prefab folder.